nodejs/website-redesign/documentation/0000-template/article.md

 > Body content, including sub-headings (H3 or lower, using the appropriate H(n) level for the content's place in the document), prose, code samples, screenshots, etc.

+> Note: any included screenshots for your article should be saved in the same directory your article.md lives in!

 ## Conclusion

 > 1-2 paragraphs wrapping up the article